 A high score isn't better with DIF.
 It will almost certainly trigger a closer look from the IRS.

-What the IRS Is Looking For
+What the IRS Looks For

 The IRS Computer Runs on Auto-Pilot

-How to Protect Yourself
+How To Protect Yourself

-Doublecheck Those 1099 Forms If You're Self-Employed
+Double-Check Those 1099 Forms

-1099-MISC forms are often issued in the name of an independent contractor instead of his or her business entity.
-If you've incorporated recently, you might not have alerted the clients you work with so you'll receive a 1099 under your own Social Security number rather than the corporation's tax ID number.
+Form 1099-NEC is often issued in the name of an independent contractor rather than their business entity, if they even have one.
+You might not have alerted the clients you work with if you've incorporated recently, so you'll receive a 1099 under your Social Security number rather than the corporation's tax ID number.

 The Final Step